Wagoner Foreign Study Scholarship Program

 - Below the budget justification, include a table showing the source and amount of any Rice-internal funding you will be receiving during the period of the proposed project (including graduate stipends), any extramural funding you will be receiving for this project, and any sources of extramural funding for which you are applying but have not yet received funding.

-- Meet with your advisor to review and discuss your budget, and obtain your advisor's signature.
+- Meet with your advisor to review and discuss your budget before obtaining the signature of the department's chair or director of grad studies.

 Note: At its discretion, The committee reviewing your application may choose to adjust specific items on your budget.